Home > Location Guides > RMNP > 3M Curve

 What’s the Best Time of Day to Get Married at 3M Curve?

-3M curve has no natural shade, so the best option for photo lighting is to opt for right at sunrise, or a couple hours before sunset, simply Google “Sunset Estes Park [your date]” to see the time.
+3M Curve has no natural shade, so the best option for photo lighting is to opt for true sunrise, or two hours before sunset, simply Google “Sunset Estes Park [your date]” to see the time.

 What’s the Best Day of the Week to Get Married at 3M Curve?